QuantEcon/continuous_time_mcs/ctmc_lectures/uc_mc_semigroups.md

 {proof:ref}`ucsgec` that there exists a $Q \in \lL(\ell_1)$ such that
 $P_t = e^{tQ}$ for all $t \geq 0$.

-We need only show that $Q$ is a conservative intensity matrix.
+We only need to show that $Q$ is a conservative intensity matrix.

 Because $(P_t)$ is a Markov semigroup, $P_t$ is a Markov matrix for all $t$, and, since $P_t = e^{tQ}$ for all $t$, it follows that $Q$ is an intensity